(set: $name to

 * This is exhausting.
 There is nowhere to go but languishing, [[but first let’s think about failure.->we haven't learned lessons]]

 * [[I’m fine!
 I’m totally fine!
-Don’t ask me what my definition of ‘fine’ is, please.->Out of time]]
+Don’t ask me what my definition of ‘fine’ is, please.->crip relativity]]

 * Be the change you want to see in the world! [[Join a committee!->join a committee]]